md-naim-hassan-saykat/md-naim-hassan-saykat.github.io/_projects/2_project.md

   github: "https://github.com/md-naim-hassan-saykat/horse-to-zebra-cyclegan"
 ---

-This project implements CycleGAN for unpaired image-to-image translation between horses and zebras, based on the seminal paper *"Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks"* by Zhu et al. (2017).
+This project implements **CycleGAN** for unpaired image-to-image translation between horses and zebras, inspired by
+the seminal paper *“Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks”* by Zhu et al. (2017).

 The model uses:

 - **ResNet-9 generator architecture**
 - **70×70 PatchGAN discriminators**
-- **Cycle-consistency loss** to preserve semantic structure
+- **Cycle-consistency loss** for structural preservation
-- **Identity loss** for improved color and texture preservation
+- **Identity loss** to maintain color and texture consistency

+The **Horse2Zebra** dataset was used for training, enabling photorealistic translation between domains **without paired images**.
-Training was conducted using the Horse2Zebra dataset, enabling realistic transformation of horses into zebras and vice versa without paired examples.
-The project includes full training loops, dataset pipelines, inference scripts, and visualization utilities to showcase generated outputs.
+The project includes full training pipelines, inference notebooks, and visualization tools.

 ---